 Filed: March 23, 2005

 Methods and systems for identifying paraphrases from an index of information items and associated sentence fragments are described.
 One method described comprises identifying a pair of sentence fragments, each having the same associated information item from an index.
 The index comprises a plurality of information items and associated sentence fragments, and identifies a paraphrase pair from the pair of sentence fragments.

 One method involves looking for specific information while analyzing the content of a web page to see if there are dates, entity names, or concepts on that page and sentence fragments associated with those.

-For example, the search engine finds many references to “1989” on a good number of web pages which each has associated sentence fragments, and it compares the sentence fragments against each other to see if there are any similarities.
-It might see the following two fragments associated with that date from several documents and consider them to be paraphrases of each other based upon patterns found in the sentence fragments:
+For example, the search engine finds many references to “1989” on a good number of web pages.
+Each has associated sentence fragments, and it compares the sentence fragments against each other to see if there are any similarities.
+For example, it might see the following two fragments associated with that date from several documents and consider them to be paraphrases of each other based upon patterns found in the sentence fragments:

 “1989–Soviet troops pulled out of Afghanistan.”

 “1989–Soviet troops withdrew from Afghanistan.”

-Once the paraphrases have been identified, they may then be associated with one another (along with their sources) in a paraphrase index.
+Once the paraphrases have been identified, they may be associated with one another (along with their sources) in a paraphrase index.

 When looking for paraphrases like this, there may be some rules that would be followed.
-For example, the search engine might require some kind of similar alignment between the paraphrases.
+For example, the search engine might require some similar alignment between the paraphrases.
 In this case, “soviet troops” appear in both fragments at the start, and “Afghanistan” appears in both at the end.
 There may also be a certain required threshold of types of words required to align like that.
 For instance, the aligning words may be required to be non stop words.